robtweed/qewd-hit-platform/docs/demo.md

 The FHIR-formatted Patient data that will now appear will be the edited version.

+# Add an Allergy

+Clicking this button brings up a form that allows you to enter the key details that describe an Allergy for the patient.
+For expedience, several of the fields are pre-populated, though you can change these values as you wish.
+As this is not intended to be a production system, there is no validation applied to this form, either in the browser-side or server-side (QEWD-side) logic.
+However, it will demonstrate the "round-trip" for you when saving a Clinical Heading to an OpenEHR system.

+If you enter all the fields and click the Save button, the request containing your form data is sent to the Orchestrator which, in turn, forwards it to the OpenEHR Interface MicroService:

+        POST /openehr/heading/:heading/:patientId

+eg:

+        POST /openehr/heading/allergies/9999999001

+The back-end will confirm that the *patientId* value in the URI path matches the NHS Number of the logged-in user (which is held in the JWT).

+The OpenEHR interface starts an OpenEHR session (unless a current one already exists) using the OpenEHR REST API:

+        POST /rest/v1/session

+It then transforms the simple JSON format containing your Allergy form data into the unflattened *Flat JSON* format for the Allergy Template.

+All JSON transformation carried out by the OpenEHR Interface

+# Fetch Allergies: OpenEHR Format

+Clicking this button will send a request via the Orchestrator to the OpenEHR Interface service, which, in turn, will start an OpenEHR session (unless a current one already exists), fetch all the Allergy records for the logged-in user (9999999001 in our example) from the OpenEHR system, which are returned to the browser and displayed in unflattened *Flat JSON* format.

 # Fetch Allergy Schema from OpenEHR

 Clicking this button will send a request via the Orchestrator to the OpenEHR Interface service, which,